-Paracetamol rarely has side effects, so it can be taken regularly.
-It can also be used by women who are pregnant or breastfeeding also can use it.
-However, paracetamol can be unsuitable for people with liver problems or who are alcohol-dependent, however.
+Paracetamol rarely has side effects, so patients can take it regularly.
+Women who are pregnant or breastfeeding also can use it.
+However, paracetamol can be unsuitable for people with liver problems or who are alcohol-dependent.

 Codeine is a stronger type of painkiller.
 Doctors prescribe it in addition to paracetamol when conditions warrant.
-It can cause side effects, including nausea, vomiting, constipation, and drowsiness.
+It can cause side effects including nausea, vomiting, constipation, and drowsiness.
 Codeine also can be addictive.

 TNF is a protein involved in inflammation.
-The drugs prevent TNF from causing inflammation, and reduce inflammation that has already developed in the joints.
+TNF inhibitors prevent TNF from causing inflammation and reduce inflammation that has already developed in the joints.

-Doctors need to keep a close watch on the effects of anti-TNF drugs.
-They are not suitable for everyone, and should be prescribed only if a person’s AS symptoms can’t be controlled with physiotherapy and anti-inflammatory drugs.
+Doctors need to keep a close watch on the effects of anti-TNF medications as they are not suitable for everyone, and should be prescribed only if a person’s AS symptoms can’t be controlled with physiotherapy and NSAIDs.